datawire/ambassador-docs/docs/cloud/latest/service-catalog/concepts/annotating.md

 ---
-description: "Annotations Overview | Ambassador Cloud"
+description: "Annotations overview | Ambassador Cloud"
 title: "Often overlooked, Kubernetes annotations are designed to add metadata to Kubernetes objects.
 Learn best practices for annotations for your environments."
 ---